fs111/TheSilentGuy/README.txt

+Welcome to TheSilentGuy, a talking (as in sound) IRC bot.

-This is a little toy project build in the Hackerspace Brussels (hsbxl)[0], which is basically a plugin for the phenny[1] IRC bot. espeak [2] is used as the text-to-speech engine, since that is the easiest to use from python.
+It is a little toy project build in the Hackerspace Brussels (hsbxl)[0], which is basically a plugin for the phenny[1] IRC bot. espeak [2] is used as the text-to-speech engine, since that is the easiest to use from python.
 You create a subprocess and write to stdin of that process.
 Right now the plugin it can do two things: